Applying Scientific and

 A slippery surface can cause a fall.
 Years ago, a block of a known weight was dragged across the surface to measure the static slip resistance.
 However, slip, trip, and fall incidents occur when people are walking, so the dynamic slip resistance appears to be more appropriate.

-A tribometer is a device for measuring tribological quantities.
+A Tribometer is a device for measuring tribological quantities.
 Tribology is the science of the interaction between surfaces in motion relative to each other.
 Tribology includes the application of the principles of friction, lubrication, fluids and fluid flow, materials properties.
-In slip and fall incidents, human dynamics and human reaction to a perceived loss of friction also play a roll.
+In slip and fall incidents, human dynamics and human reaction to a perceived loss of friction play a roll.
 Tribology includes mechanical engineering, materials science and engineering, fluid flow, physics, and chemistry.
 When analyzing slip and fall incidents using tribology, human factors must also be included.

 Various methods of measuring dynamic slip resistance. have been devised and some have been accept by Courts.
 In many cases, these measurements are made by self-proclaimed safety experts with no Engineering background.
-The device used to make these measurements is often referred to as a tribometer (sometimes called a slipometer), although there are other trade names by which a tribometer is called.
+The device used to make these measurements is often referred to as a Tribometer (sometimes called a slipometer), although there are other trade names by which a Tribometer is called.
 In some cases, Courts and Insurance companies have accepted these measurements blindly, and used them to decide negligence or pay a settlement.

 Tribometers do not slip and fall.
 People slip and fall.
-It is important to remember this when looking at tribometer slip resistance measurements.
+It is important to remember this when looking at Tribometer slip resistance measurements.
 There are many problems with blindly taken dynamic slip resistance measurements:

 - The measuring devices often do not accurately reproduce the conditions when the person fell.
 The operator of the measurement device often cannot accurately reproduce the motion of the person's foot before the slip, trip, and fall incident.